ErillLab/ViPhy/README.md

 - `Bootstrap_distance_matrix.txt`: Inside `Ouputs` folder.
 File which contains a distance matrix for each sub-sample created using bootstrap.
 It follows the phylip format.
 All will be stored in the same file.

+- `get_accessions_list.py`: Inside `src` folder.
+File written in Python that can be used to calculate an accession list from a csv file.

+- `csv_configuration_file.json`: Inside `src` folder.
+File with the appropriate settings that `get_accessions_list.py` will need to work correctly.
+You must add the input file name and the column you want to read.
+Please, remember that the fist column won't be 1, but 0.

+- `accessions_list.txt`: Output obtained after running `get_accessions_list.py`

 ## Folders

+- ``src``: Folder that contains additional code files.

 - ``Inputs``: Folder to store the set of files that the program will read.